Vinax89/studio/README.md

 - `npm test` – run unit tests with Jest.
 - `node scripts/update-cost-of-living.ts` – refresh cost of living dataset from BEA.

+If your local setup needs to call APIs hosted on a different origin, configure a development-only proxy or middleware to route those requests.
+Avoid adding custom Next.js config keys for CORS; unknown properties will trigger build warnings.

 ## Color input
 When supplying colors to chart configuration, only the following formats are allowed: